apache/qpid-proton/proton-c/bindings/cpp/docs/mt.md

 3. You can store Proton objects in member variables for use in a later callback, provided you respect rule two.

+`proton::message` is a value type with the same threading constraints as a standard C++ built-in type.
+It cannot be concurrently modified.

 ## Work queues